yury-lysogorskiy/lammps/doc/src/python.rst

-     one or more keywords with/without arguments must be appended keyword = *invoke* or *input* or *return* or *format* or *length* or *file* or *here* or *exists* *invoke* arg = invoke the previously-defined Python function logreturn = log return value of the invoked python function, if defined (optional) *input* args = N i1 i2 ... iN
+     one or more keywords with/without arguments must be appended keyword = *invoke* or *input* or *return* or *format* or *length* or *file* or *here* or *exists* *invoke* arg = logreturn (optional)
+         invoke the previously-defined Python function
+         if logreturn is specified, print the return value of the invoked function to the screen and logfile *input* args = N i1 i2 ... iN
          N = # of inputs to function
          i1,...,iN = value, SELF, or LAMMPS variable name